wwlib/cursor-hello-llm-agent/README.md

 # llm-driven-agent-with-session-memory

-This is a simple example of a LLM-driven agent with session memory.
+This is a domain-agnostic implementation of a LLM-driven agent with session memory.

 All of the code in this repo was written by cursor using instructions from the `README-initial-cursor-instructions.md` file.